Nasim Hedayati, M.D., M.A.S., M.S.

 Dr. Hedayati's practice is focused on all aspects of vascular disease including treatment of venous disease and varicose veins, peripheral arterial disease, abdominal aortic aneurysm, and carotid artery disease.
-She uses the latest office-based non-invasive technologies to treat varicose veins and the latest endovascular techniques for treatment of peripheral arterial disease, carotid artery disease, and abdominal aortic aneurysm.
+She uses the latest office-based non-invasive technologies to treat varicose veins and the latest endovascular as well as open surgical techniques for treatment of peripheral arterial disease, carotid artery disease, and abdominal aortic aneurysm.

 Dr. Hedayati's research has focused on outcomes of minimally invasive endovascular peripheral arterial interventions compared to open bypass operations, treatment of patients with arterial and venous insufficiency.
-She is also interested in exploring outcomes of stem cell therapy for patients with vascular disease.
+She is also interested in exploring outcomes of stem cell therapy for patients with peripheral arterial disease.

 M.D., Chicago Medical School, Chicago IL 1998

 M.A.S., UC Davis School of Medicine, Sacramento CA 2011

 Internship: General Surgery, Case Western Reserve University, Cleveland OH 1998-1999

 General Surgery, Case Western Reserve University, Cleveland OH 1999-2005